ahmadesh/Udacity-CarND-LaneLines-P1/writeup_template.md

 My pipeline consisted of the following steps.

 1- Conversion to grayscale

-2- Masking the grayscale image with white and yellow color masks 3- Gaussian blur with kernel 5
+2- Masking the grayscale image with white and yellow color masks

+3- Gaussian blur with kernel 5

 4- Canny edge detection

 5- Region of interest masking

-6- Hough transform and draw-line() function to detect the left and right lines and drawing them on the image 7 - Overlaying the line image on original image.
+6- Hough transform and draw-line() function to detect the left and right lines and drawing them on the image

+7 - Overlaying the line image on original image.

+The drawline() function takes the Hough lines and:

+* Separates the left and right lines coordinates based on thier slopes
+* Fits a first order polynomial (line) over the ()

 ![alt text][image1]